emartineznunez/AutoMeKin/docs/results.md

 `Energy_profile.pdf` file.
 A maximum of 100 TSs are printed in this file.
 If this number is reached, both `Energy_profile.pdf` and `RXNet.rel` would be incomplete, and the pathways drawn in `Energy_profile.pdf` could be less than those that appear in `RXNet.rel`.

-### rxn_x.txt (x = all, kin, stats)
+### rxn_x.txt $\scriptstyle{(}$x = all, kin, stats$\scriptstyle{)}$

 These are files with information relevant for the reaction network analysis made with NetworkX python library.
-Each line of rxn_all.txt lists the nodes (first two columns) and the weight (last column), which is the number of paths connecting the two nodes.
+Each line of rxn_all.txt lists the nodes, first two columns, and the weight, last column, which is the number of paths connecting the two nodes.
 For rxn_kin.txt the weight is the total flux in the kinetics simulations.
 These two files are employed to construct graph_all.pdf and graph_kin.pdf, respectively.
 In rxn_stats.txt, some properties of the reaction network are listed, like the average shortest path length, the average clustering coefficient, the transitivity, etc.